SyedUmaidAhmed/Python-Course-Mathematics-Department/README.md

 # Python-Course-Mathematics-Department
-Its the course of financial mathematics covering all the aspects of Basic Python Programming
+Its the course of financial mathematics conducted at University of Karachi covering all the aspects of Basic Python Programming